Regulation 85 FAQs

 - Atmosphere: nitrogen fixation, lightning, nitrogen deposition

-Synthetic N fertilizers containing ammonium, nitrate, or urea are considered to be “quick-release” fertilizers that rapidly become plant available.
+Synthetic nitrogen fertilizers containing ammonium, nitrate, or urea are considered to be “quick-release” fertilizers that rapidly become plant available.

-These synthetic fertilizers are designed to delay the release of plant available N.
+These synthetic fertilizers are designed to delay the release of plant available nitrogen.

 What is phosphorus mineralization?